Bulls vs. Heat Player Props Betting Odds

 |AST

-- DeRozan has hit 0.5 three-pointers per game, which equals his over/under on Saturday.
+- DeRozan has dished out 3.3 assists per game, which is 1.2 less than Monday's over/under.

 Get DeRozan gear at Fanatics!